palittaUniBO/sscg/README.md

 This software package includes the subspace-conjugate gradient method for linear matrix equations developed and analysed in the manuscript

-A subspace-conjugate gradient method for linear matrix equations.
-Davide Palitta, Martina Iannacito, Valeria Simoncini SIAM Journal on Matrix Analysis and Applications, Vol. 46 (4), pp. 2197-2225 (2025)
+A subspace-conjugate gradient method for linear matrix equations, Davide Palitta, Martina Iannacito, Valeria Simoncini, SIAM Journal on Matrix Analysis and Applications, Vol. 46 (4), pp. 2197-2225 (2025)

 This software is intended to reproduce some the numerical experiments illustrated in the manuscript mentioned above.
 The software has been developed by using Matlab, version 2022b.